Queen's Park F.C.: Promotions and relegations

-Gardner Speirs
+Gardner Speirs and young talent

 Stark was replaced in February 2008 by Gardner Speirs who secured safety from relegation and an 8th-place finish.
 Queen's lost many talented players in the summer of 2008 to paying clubs but only narrowly lost 2–1 to Celtic in the Scottish Cup fifth round in February 2009.

 After finishing 9th in the Second Division in season 2008–09 and then being defeated in the end-of-season play-off semi-finals (losing 1–2 on aggregate v Stenhousemuir), Queen's Park were relegated to the Third Division.
 In January 2010, David Murray scored the Spiders 3000th competitive home goal.

 Despite poor starts in their last two Third Division campaigns, on both occasions Queen's Park did enough to qualify for the end of season playoffs.
-They lost at the semi final stage in both ties, firstly to Arbroath and then to Albion Rovers.
+They lost at the semi-final stage in both ties, firstly to Arbroath and then to Albion Rovers.
 In season 2012–13, faced with greater public scrutiny due to Rangers being accepted into the bottom tier, Queen's had their best season in years, finishing third and playing attractive attacking football.
-They failed to achieve promotion in the play-offs and the side, which contained players such as Andrew Robertson, Lawrence Shankland, Aidan Connolly, Paul McGinn and Blair Spittal was broken up in the close season.
+They failed to achieve promotion in the play-offs, losing to Peterhead, and the side, which contained players such as Andrew Robertson, Lawrence Shankland, Aidan Connolly, Paul McGinn and Blair Spittal was broken up in the close season.

-Gus Macpherson
+In season 2014–15 Queen's Park finished 2nd and qualified for the Scottish league one playoffs.
+In the first leg, the Spiders drew with Arbroath 2–2 at Gayfield Park before defeating them in the home leg thanks to a 118th minute winner from Queen's defender Tony Quinn.
+In the second leg, which would determine the winner of the playoff and subsequent promotion, Queen's Park were defeated 1–0 by Stenhousemuir in the first leg at Hampden Park.
+In the away leg at Ochilview Park, Queen's Park would draw 1–1 with the Warriors, meaning Queen's Park would play League Two football the following season.

+150th anniversary

 After finishing fourth in the 2015–16 league season, they were promoted after beating Clyde in the playoff final.
 Queen's Park celebrated their 150th birthday on 9 July 2017, with events held to mark the occasion.
 Following a ninth-place finish in 2017–18, they were relegated to Scottish League Two at the end of the season after a 3–2 aggregate loss to Stenhousemuir in the play-offs.

-Mark Roberts

-In the 2018–19 Scottish Challenge Cup, the Spiders recorded a 4–2 penalty win over Champions League regulars, The New Saints of the Welsh Premier League in the Second Round of the competition.
+In the 2018–19 Scottish Challenge Cup, the Spiders recorded a 4–2 penalty win over Champions League regulars, The New Saints of the Welsh Premier League in the second round of the competition.

-It was announced on 31 December 2019 that Roberts had left Queen's Park by mutual consent.